PowerShell/PowerShell/docs/building/internals.md

 Or you can download the existing package from [powershell-core feed](https://powershell.myget.org/feed/powershell-core/package/nuget/psrp.windows).
 Once you get `psrp.windows.nuspec`, copy it to an empty folder.

+Then you need to build `pwrshplugin.dll` targeting both `win-x64` and `win-x86` on Windows 10.
-Then in the same folder, create the same layout of files as in the existing package, but replace the files with those newly produced from the build step.
+After building successfully, copy the produced files to the same folder, and create the same layout of files as in the existing package.
 The layout of files should look like this:

 ```none